 Whilst there is some Chinese legislation that has been put in place to protect the panda population, this is somewhat limited.
 Preserves serve as a safe haven for some, and anti-poaching laws are stringently enforced.
 That said, the huge over-populous of China means that the urban sprawl continues, whilst tracking down and prosecuting poachers remains a very challenging task.

 Pandas are no longer endangered, there’s research to show this.
 But, the flooring industry is not directly damaging their chances of survival as a species – it’s the threat from hunters & poachers and commercial industry as a whole, which unfortunately affects the pandas habitat plus wildlife in general.

-We’re passionate about the planet – committed to providing ethical bamboo flooring and installation and maintenance products.
-This love for the planet is also the reason we have our very own green blog – dedicated to topics such as energy efficiency, gardening and home maintenance.
+We’re passionate about the planet and committed to providing ethical bamboo flooring and installation and maintenance products.